Samsung/tizen-docs/docs/application/dotnet/guides/libraries/opentk/quickstart.md

     `TizenGameApplication` class creates OpenGL&reg; ES running environment, which includes window, OpenGL&reg; ES context, and so on.

     `TizenGameApplication` class inherits from `Tizen.Applications.CoreUIApplication`, and you can override the methods of the base class including `OnCreate`, `OnPause`, `OnResume`, `OnAppControlReceived`, and `OnTerminate`.
-For more information about these methods, see [Applications](../applications/ui-app.md).
+For more information about these methods, see [UI Applications](../../applications/ui-app.md).

 - `InitShader` is an event handler of `Window.Load` event.
 It initializes shaders of triangle in this sample.